sidkid78/diverse/info.md

       id: "how-it-works",
       title: "How Sub-Agents Work",
       content: [
-        "The operational flow of Claude Code Sub-Agents involves a clear hierarchy and communication structure.
+        "The operational flow of Gemini Code Sub-Agents involves a clear hierarchy and communication structure.
 The following visualization demonstrates this five-step process, from user prompt to final output.", ],
       subsections: [
         {
           id: "user-prompt",
           title: "1.
 User Prompt",
-          content: ["The process begins with you, the user, providing a prompt to your primary Claude Code agent."], },
+          content: ["The process begins with you, the user, providing a prompt to your primary Gemini Code agent."], },
         {
           id: "delegation",